-On January 15, 2019, the Civil Court of Rome concluded the first case (No. 23732/12) and entered a judgment against Vimeo, awarding RTI damages of ε 8,500,000 plus interest and entering an injunction against Vimeo with respect to further acts of infringement.
+On January 15, 2019, the Civil Court of Rome concluded the first case (No. 23732/12) and entered a judgment against Vimeo, awarding RTI damages of £8,500,000 plus interest and entering an injunction against Vimeo with respect to further acts of infringement.
 Vimeo filed an appeal and petitioned to stay the judgment pending appeal.
 On May 13, 2019, the Rome Court of Appeals stayed the judgment pending appeal.
 On August 10, 2022, the Rome Court of Appeals affirmed the judgment.
-Vimeo is now appealing to the Italian Supreme Court of Cassation.
+Vimeo has appealed to the Italian Supreme Court of Cassation and the case is currently pending (No. 26719/2022).

 On June 2, 2019, the Civil Court of Rome concluded the second case (No. 62343/2015) and entered a judgment against Vimeo, awarding RTI damages of ε 4,746,273 plus interest and entering an injunction against Vimeo as to further acts infringement.
 Vimeo filed an appeal and petitioned to stay the judgment pending appeal.
 The Rome Court of Appeals declined to stay the judgment.
 On October 12, 2023, the Rome Court of Appeals published its decision affirming the lower court's judgment on liability but reducing the amount of damages to ε 3,865,161 plus interests and costs.
-Vimeo has appealed to the Italian Supreme Court of Cassation.
+Vimeo has appealed to the Italian Supreme Court of Cassation and the case is currently pending (No. 856/2024).